lucavignali/Sentiment-Analysis-Microsoft-API/README.md

-# Sentiment-Analysis-Microsoft-API plus Cpmuter Vision example
+# Sentiment-Analysis-Microsoft-API plus Copmuter Vision example
 Exercise to use the Cognitive Service API of Microsoft.

 ## How it works